 Then, continue with the next steps of the setup as shown below.

 Step 2.
-Make a Zap & Connect it to the Thrive Themes account
+Create a Zap & Connect it to the Thrive Themes account

 Once you have the API key and the URL, log in to your Zapier account on zapier.com.
 After you are logged in, you can start creating a new zap.

-Clicking on the "Make a Zap" button, will open a list with "Your Apps".
+Clicking on the "+ Create Zap" button, will open a list with "Your Apps".
 Look for “Thrive Themes”.
 If you do not see it in the list, just start typing it in the search bar:

 When you have found it, click on it to continue.